-Preheating is done two ways:
+Preheating is done in two ways:

-- Air fryers with dial controls can be set to the cooking temperature then for 5 mins of cooking time.
+- Air fryers with dial controls can be set to the cooking temperature and for 5 mins of cooking time.
 When the timer is done you’re ready to add food and start the cooking process.